Manu’s Menu

 Instructions

-1. Start by soaking the salted cod for 24 hours (remember to always change the water frequently to get rid of the salt).
+1. Soak the salted cod for 24 hours, making sure to change the water often (this helps remove the excess salt).

-2. The next day, clean the fish by removing the skin and bones (when present) and boil it in hot water for 10 to 15 minutes (or until cooked through).
-Drain it well and put the fillet on a clean tea towel.
-Dry it well and then rub it hard with the teatowel to shred it very thin.
+2. The next day, clean the fish by removing the skin and bones (if there are any).
+Boil it in hot water for 10 to 15 minutes, or until fully cooked.
+Drain well and place the fillet on a clean tea towel.
+Pat it dry, then rub it firmly with the tea towel (this helps shred the fish finely).

-3. Boil the potatoes in salty water.
+3. Boil the potatoes in salted water.
 When cooked, drain them well and rice them.

-4. Put the chopped onion, garlic and parsley in a bowl.
+4. In a large bowl, combine the chopped onion, garlic, and parsley.
 Add the shredded cod and riced potatoes.
-Season with salt and pepper (be careful with the salt as the fish may still be salty – I suggest you taste it).
-Add the lightly beaten eggs and mix well.
+Season with salt and pepper (taste the mixture first, as the cod may still be slightly salty).
+Add the lightly beaten eggs and mix until evenly combined.

-5. Shape the pasteis using 2 spoons as if you were making quenelles.
-The mixture will be quite soft, so don’t panic!
+5. Shape the pasteis using two spoons, similar to how you would make quenelles (the mixture will be quite soft, so don’t worry if it doesn’t hold its shape perfectly).

-6. Deep fry in warm oil until golden brown, then put the pasteis on a plate covered with paper towels to drain the excess oil.
+6. Deep-fry in warm oil until golden brown.
+Transfer the pasteis to a plate lined with paper towels (this helps absorb any excess oil).

-7. Serve warm with some lemon wedges (optional).
+7. Serve warm with lemon wedges on the side if desired.

 Share